Lakers' LeBron James: Available to play

-James (calf) has been upgraded to available to face the Pelicans on Thursday, Mike Trudell of Spectrum SportsNet reports.
+James (calf) has been upgraded to available to face the Pacers on Saturday, Jovan Buha of The Athletic reports.

-James has been added to the Lakers' injury report in nearly every game, but that doesn't matter much, as he's missed just one game all season.
-Given what's at stake in this matchup against New Orleans, it's unsurprising to see James being listed available and ready to go, as he shouldn't have any limitations.
-He's averaging 22.2 points, 6.4 rebounds and 6.4 assists per game over his last five outings.
+James usually carries questionable tags into games, but the Lakers threw a probable tag on him prior to this update.
+As has been the case for weeks, James will not have any restrictions for the In-Season Tournament Finale.

 More News